 February 14th is also a popular day for men to propose marriage.

 Children at schools may exchange Valentine's Day cards, have a Valentine's Day dance or class party with heart-shaped cookies or cupcakes.

 Reservations at restaurants, especially romantic ones, should be made well in advance for Valentine's Day.

-Think Outside the Box this Valentine's Day
+Think Outside the Box for Valentine's Day

 Indulge in High Tea at one of Canada's famous and historic railway hotels, now operated by Fairmont hotels.